vzakanj/datagrip-synchronization-repro/README.md

 ## Expected behavior
 Clicking the synchronize button (at least on the data source) should show the changes (i.e. in this case show the last_name column)

-## Workaround
+## Workarounds
+Currently 2 workarounds, 1. is more practical since it doesn't require reentering database information

+1. Right click the database in the database view, choose "Database Tools -> Forget Cached Schemas"

-The only workaround I've found for this issue is to delete the data source from the Database window in DataGrip and then recreate it.
+2. delete the data source from the Database window in DataGrip and then recreate it